bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/let.md

       let foo = 2; // End of TDZ (for foo)
     }

-The term "temporal" is used because the zone depends on the order of execution (time) rather than the order in which the code is written (position).
-For example, the code below works because, even though the function that uses the `let` variable appears before the variable is declared, the function is _called_ outside the TDZ.
+The term “temporal” is used because the zone depends on the order of execution (time) rather than the order in which the code is written (position).
+For example, the code below works because, even though the function that uses the `let` variable appears before the variable is declared, the function is *called* outside the TDZ.

     {
         // TDZ starts at beginning of scope